 In addition, brick ‘n mortar casinos will be allowed to open online sportsbooks accepting real-money sports gambling.
-The first online sportsbooks in Michigan are set to launch in late 2020 or 2021.
-Mobile sports betting will also be available.
+The first online sportsbooks in Michigan launched in January 2021.
+Mobile sports betting is also available.

 Online gambling companies will be allowed to operate in Michigan if they have partnerships with land-based casino operators.

 In 2020, nearly a dozen online sports betting operators have struck deals with Michigan land-based casinos and tribes.
 These include:

 - Scientific Games (Nottawaseppi Huron Band of the Potawatomi)

 - Golden Nugget Online Gambling (Keweenaw Bay Indian Community)

 - GAN (Sault Tribe of Chippewa Indians)